ratansingh98/100_Days_of_ML_Code/README.md

 ## Day 9 : July 15 , 2018

-**Today's Progress** : Built projects on regression for predicting weight for height and classification for obtaining the quality of red or white wine based upon different parametes.
+**Today's Progress** : Built projects on regression for predicting weight for height and classification for obtaining the quality of red or white wine based upon different parameters.

 **Thoughts** : Learned to work on the simple projects.